 The hands-on section of this CERTA recertification program is essentially the same as the original CERTA applicator program.
 The only significant difference is that students will be required to perform only four torch-and-flop exercises, randomly chosen, whereas they were required to perform eight exercises in the original program.

-Upon completing this unit, instructors will be able to:
+OUTCOMES Upon completing this unit, participants will be able to demonstrate the following: